dexie/dexie-website/docs/Dexie/Dexie.transaction().md

 }
 ```

-_...but that wouldnt visualize the beauty of nested transactions..._
+_...but that wouldn't visualize the beauty of nested transactions..._

 ### Creating Code With Reusable Transaction